ingenieux/bp-lambda/README.md

-# Boilerplate for AWS Lambda
+# Boilerplate for AWS Lambda in Java

 ## What is it?